PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 the bottom of each pull request.
 Click on *Details* next to each test run to find the reason for any test failures.

+A |unit test| verifies a single unit of behavior, does it quickly, and does it in isolation from other tests [Khorikov2020]_.
+A typical
+|unit test| is broken up into three parts: *arrange*, *act*, and
+*assert* [Osherove2013]_.
+An |integration test| verifies that multiple software components work together as intended.

 PlasmaPy's tests are set up using the pytest_ framework.
 The tests for a subpackage are located in its :file:`tests` subdirectory in files with names of the form :file:`test_*.py`.
 For example, tests for